Hikage/ThriveTones/README.md

 ThriveTones
 =======

 _Computers are the new musicians!
-Using theory heuristics, compose through a crowd-source-driven genetic algorithm._
+Learning from a pop song database of chord progressions, compose the next big hit through Markov chain analysis._

 Copyright © 2014 Brianna Shade
 bshade@pdx.edu